 Unfortunately the lockdown and social distancing measures enforced as a result of the Coronavirus pandemimic has meant the exhibition has been postponed until September / October.
 I will describe how we made the books in another post and keep this website updated with news of the forthcoming exhibition when new dates are finalised.

+This link will take you to my post describing the creation of the print.
 Here is my artist’s statement that will accompany the print when it is exhibited later this year:

 It is November 10th 1620; having faced treacherous seas off the Monomoy Shoals and strong head winds in a valiant attempt to reach northern Virginia, the Mayflower’s Captain reluctantly ordered her sails to be freed and to return downwind to seek the shelter of Cape Cod Harbour.
 It is bitterly cold on deck but a small group gather, hearts filled with the mixed emotions of trepidation and excitement of what lies before them.
 This scene brings back memories of my own adventures sailing across the Atlantic, and the stark contrast in experiences of that journey made 367 years later.

 Image Size: 180 x 180 mm

 Price: £60 – to be put on sale for the exhibition at God’s House Tower